ytakefuji/covidlag/README.md

 The CDC method for CFR is appropriate for annual statistics, but not for time series data analysis.

-You must understand that R is an imprecise estimate.
-R is not a good indicator unless all individuals are tested several times a day.

 In the proposed algorithm, multiple peaks of time series daily infection and mutiple peaks of time series daily death are calculated by two curve